onoi/http-request/README.md

 - `HttpRequest` interface
 - `CurlRequest` as cURL implementation of the `HttpRequest`
 - `CachedCurlRequest` extends `CurlRequest` to support low-level caching on repeated requests
-- `AsyncCurlRequest` to make use of the cURL multi stack feature
+- `MultiCurlRequest` to make use of the cURL multi stack feature

 ## Requirements